 Skip to content

-Architecture and deployment modes
+Architecture and Deployment Modes

-SQLite and Local disk
+SQLite and Local Disk

 Single node architecture using SQLite and local disk

-SQLite and Object storage
+SQLite and Object Storage

 Single node architecture using SQLite and s3

-High Availability (HA) mode
+High Availability (HA) Mode

-HA architecture using etcd / NATS and s3
+HA architecture using NATS and s3

 Durability